 A tree service company will typically charge you anywhere between $80 and $160+ to remove a stump (depends on size of course).
-If you have at least two large stumps to get rid of, it should be worth it for you to do it yourself.
+If you have at least two large ones to get rid of, it should be worth it for you to do it yourself.
 The rental costs vary but you can usually get one from somewhere between $100 – $200 per day.

-Of course if you’re looking to clear out a large section of property, as in an acre or more, you definitely would be best served to go ahead and buy a stump grinder.
+Of course if you’re looking to clear out a large section of property, as in an acre or more, you definitely would be best served to go ahead and buy a grinder.
 More than one company manufactures them and there’s a wide range available.
 The average personal use one though will only require a 16 – 17 inch one.
 Some of the manufacturers include: Vermeer, Honda, Northstar, Bluebird, Husqvarna, and more.

 Safety Tips for Using a Stump Grinder

-1. Wear Safe Clothing – Sounds crazy, of course, but you really do need to pay attention to what you’re wearing when operating a stump grinder.
+1. Wear Safe Clothing – Sounds crazy, of course, but you really do need to pay attention to what you’re wearing when operating the machine.
 Believe it or not more than a few people have been killed by having their clothes get caught up in the spinning cutting wheel.
 If you can imagine getting dragged under those blades, you can now imagine why you’re going to watch what you wear.
 You absolutely need to have tight clothes.
 Short sleeves would be preferable as well.

 3) Safety Eye Glasses – An absolute MUST for anyone using a grinder.
-When you use a stump grinder, it spits out thousands of very small pieces of wood.
+When you use one, it spits out thousands of very small pieces of wood.
 It does that at an extremely high speed too, making it imperative that you have safety glasses on.
 One piece of wood in your eye could result in you losing it.
 Not exactly worth it considering a pair of glasses will run you like $10.
 Be smart.
 Get some glasses!

 4) Good Old Common Sense – Of course many of the things mentioned here are simple common sense.
 You’d also be surprised how many millions of people a year end up in an emergency room because they don’t follow them!
-Do what we recommend here and make your stump grinding experience a useful one, not a day where you have to end up getting medical attention!
+Do what we recommend here and make your experience a useful one, not a day where you have to end up getting medical attention!
 When all is said and done, it’s just plain common sense that your life is worth a whole lot more than a stump.